JuliaLang/julia/doc/src/manual/modules.md

 but this is just a style suggestion — a module can have multiple `export` statements in arbitrary locations.

-It is common to export symbols which form part of the API (application programming interface).
+It is common to export names which form part of the API (application programming interface).
 In the above code, the export list suggests that users should use `nice` and `DOG`.
 However, since qualified names always make identifiers accessible, this is just an option for organizing APIs: unlike other languages, Julia has no facilities for truly hiding module internals.

-Also, some modules don't export symbols at all.
-This is usually done if they use very common symbols, such as `derivative`, in their API, which could easily clash with the export lists of other modules.
-We will see how to manage symbol clashes below.
+Also, some modules don't export names at all.
+This is usually done if they use common words, such as `derivative`, in their API, which could easily clash with the export lists of other modules.
+We will see how to manage name clashes below.

 ### Standalone `using` and `import`